jetstack/tarmak/docs/vault-setup-config.rst

 Tokens are used as the main authentication method in Vault and provide a mapping to one or more policies.
 On first boot, each instance generates their own unique token via a given token - the init token.
-These init-tokens are role dependant meaning the same init-token is shared with instances only with the same role.
+These init-tokens are role dependent meaning the same init-token is shared with instances only with the same role.
 Once generated, the init token is erased by all instances in favour of their own new unique token making the init token no longer accessible on any instance.
 Unlike the init-tokens, generated tokens are short lived and so need